ember-learn/ember-blog/content/the-ember-times-issue-176.md

 👋 Emberistas! 🐹

-EmberConf is this Monday 🎉
-Listen, relax and get into the EmberConf vibe with Leah and Kenneth 📻, Meet Glint, a typed-template solution for Ember ✨, Release of ember-electron v3 ⚛️,
+EmberConf is this Monday, get into the EmberConf vibe with Leah and Kenneth, meet Glint, a typed-template solution for Ember, and the release of ember-electron v3!

 ---